rikusilvola/html5-youtube-everywhere/README.md

 # HTML5 YouTube Everywhere #

-This addon replaces the old Flash based &lt;embed> tags with HTML5 iframes, including videos with monetarisation enabled.
+This addon replaces the old Flash based &lt;embed> tags with HTML5 iframes, including playlists and videos with monetarisation enabled.

 ## Usage ##